pixelstuermer/img2excel/README.md

 To be done.

 # Recommendations
 It is recommended to use really small images.
-Images with the dimensions around  `50*30` pixels are great (yes, this is really small).
+Images with the dimensions around `60*35` pixels are great (yes, this is really small and will take about 4 minutes).
 Although the application scales bigger images down, it is best practice to scale them down before manually.
 Excel can only handle a limited amount of cell styles which is why images cannot be converted with their original size.